sib-swiss/termal/roadmap.md

    block characters like "▅", etc. This allows conservation to be plotted as a barchart. -> My first attempt involved a Ratatui Sparkline, but this is
    overkill: such block chars can be made into a String, itself into a Line, and everything in the bottom pane's Paragraph.
+The entropy is relative to the maximum entropy across the alignment's columns, so it should be called _normalized_ entropy.

 1. [x] Add a function for computing  relative entropy.
 This should go in Alignment. -> well, for now it's just entropy (i.e., per-column, Shannon).